 Shockwave therapy (also known as “extracorporeal shockwave therapy” or “ESWT”) is a non-invasive, highly effective treatment for soft tissue injuries like plantar fasciitis and Achilles’ tendonitis.
-It involves applying high frequency, high-energy pulses of sound waves directly to the injured area for short periods of time, hence the name “shockwave” therapy.
+It involves applying high frequency sound waves directly to the injured area for short periods of time, hence the name “shockwave” therapy.

-The “shocks” are not electrical shocks; they come from the energy of acoustic (sound) waves that travel faster than the speed of sound.
+The “shocks” are not electrical shocks; they come from short pulses of acoustic (sound) waves that travel faster than the speed of sound.
 The energy they produce triggers and accelerates a biological response that heals damaged, injured tissue in the area.

 At Feet First Clinic, our chiropodists use shockwave therapy to treat chronic foot and ankle pain caused by issues such as Achilles tendonitis, plantar fasciitis and Morton’s neuroma.
-Not only has this been proven to be a highly effective form of treatment, it is also much less invasive and has fewer side effects than other passive treatments used to treat such injuries.
+Not only is this scientifically proven to be a highly effective treatment, it is also much less invasive and has fewer side effects than many other treatments.

 Check out the video below to learn more!

 Shockwave therapy is highly effective at treating chronic musculoskeletal conditions affecting the muscles, tendons, ligaments and connective tissues in the feet and ankles, including, but not limited to:

 Note: we cannot apply shockwave therapy treatment to any area above the ankle.

 At your first appointment, the chiropodist will perform a foot assessment with a full biomechanical and gait analysis in order to diagnose your foot condition, its underlying causes, and determine the best course of treatment.
 If shockwave therapy is recommended, the chiropodist will commence treatment.

 The following will happen during your shockwave therapy treatment: